gdgcloudtorino/hoverboard/data/faq.md

 ### Dates and Location

-GDG DevParty Together will take place online on the 2nd and 3rd of May.
+GDG DevParty Together will take place online on the 2nd and 3rd of May 2020.

 ### Stay Informed